einsteinx2/iSub-old-swift-port/Carthage/Checkouts/Reachability.swift/README.md

 ## Example - notifications

-This sample will use `NSNotification`s to notify when the interface has changed.
+This sample will use `Notification`s to notify when the interface has changed.
 They will be delivered on the **MAIN THREAD**, so you *can* do UI updates from within the function.

 ```swift
 //declare this property where it won't go out of scope relative to your listener